jamie-clements/jamie-clements/readme.md

 👋 Hi, I’m Jamie.
-I'm a computer scientist / AI builder, super interested in all things GenAI / ML, and embedding these paradigms to solve real-world problems.
+I'm a computer scientist and AI builder.
+I explore all things GenAI & ML, focusing on integrating these technologies to solve real-world problems."

 ---